 Step 4: Get Packing Materials

 The best place to buy moving boxes and packing paper for your move is stores like Home Depot and Lowe’s.
 Items such as tape, mattress bags, and tape dispensers can be found online for much cheaper.
+We recommend these moving supplies if you are looking to buy online.

 Use your blankets & linens – Instead of going out to buy expensive moving pads to protect your furniture, you can use your own blankets and linens to protect your furniture.
 You can wrap your furniture with those items and secure it with tape or large rubber bands (if you want to buy them).